Duo67/Duo67.github.io/index.md

 ## Program Committee Member
  * The Thirty-eighth Annual Conference on Neural Information Processing Systems (NeurIPS 2024) __Top Reviewers__ [[Top Reviewers]](https://neurips.cc/Conferences/2024/ProgramCommittee#top-reviewers)
  * The 31th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD 2025 Research Track August Cycle) __EXCELLENT REVIEWER__
+ * The Thirty-eighth Annual Conference on Neural Information Processing Systems (NeurIPS 2025 Conference Reviewers & Datasets and Benchmarks Track Reviewers)
+ * The 28th European Conference on Artificial Intelligence (ECAI 2025)
+ * The 2025 IEEE International Conference on Bioinformatics and Biomedicine (BIBM 2025)
  * The 31th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD 2025 Research Track February Cycle)
  * The Forty-Second International Conference on Machine Learning (ICML 2025)
  * The Thirteenth International Conference on Learning Representations (ICLR 2025)
  * The 28th International Conference on Artificial Intelligence and Statistics (AISTATS 2025)
  * The 39th AAAI Conference on Artificial Intelligence (AAAI 2025)
+ * The International Conference on Computer Vision (ICCV 2025)
- * 2024 IEEE International Conference on Bioinformatics and Biomedicine (BIBM 2024)
+ * The 2024 IEEE International Conference on Bioinformatics and Biomedicine (BIBM 2024)
  * The 30th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD 2024 Research Track)
  * The 2024 ACM International Conference on Multimedia (ACM MM 2024)
  * The 33rd International Joint Conference on Artificial Intelligence (IJCAI 2024 Main Track)
  * The 33rd International Joint Conference on Artificial Intelligence (IJCAI 2024 Human-Centred AI Track)
  * The 2024 Medical Image Computing and Computer-Assisted Intervention (MICCAI 2024)
- * SIAM International Conference on Data Mining (SDM 2024)
+ * The SIAM International Conference on Data Mining (SDM 2024)
  * The 38th AAAI Conference on Artificial Intelligence (AAAI 2024)
  * The 29th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD 2023 Research Track)
  * The 32nd International Joint Conference on Artificial Intelligence (IJCAI 2023)